kangwijen/fakelosslesschecker/README.md

 ### Running Python File
 #### On Computer
 To use this project on a computer, you need to install the required Python libraries.
-You can do this using pip:
+You can install it using requirements.txt

 ```
-pip install librosa colorama prettytable tqdm pyloudnorm
+pip install -r requirements.txt
 ```

 #### On Android